Customer segmentation is still time- and labor-intensive for many companies today.

 Having intricate multi-dimensional segmentation capabilities in its hands, the company was able to test-run a new email engagement strategy that targeted lapsed customers.

-From ideation to execution, this new segmentation strategy took them one week and came at no additional cost.
+From ideation to execution, this new segmentation strategy took them one week.
+And it came at no additional cost.

-Giving your teams access to customer data and enabling them to use that data reduces their dependence on third parties and empowers them to put the ‘art’ back in marketing.
+Giving your teams access to customer data and enabling them to use that data reduces their dependence on third parties.
+That is what empowers them to put the ‘art’ back in marketing.

-Without barriers to test and iterate on various marketing strategies, marketers can get back to their jobs without having to waste time, money, and efforts on process.
+Without barriers to test and iterate on various strategies, marketers and other tech users can get back to their jobs without having to waste time, money, and efforts on process.

 ‘Knowing’ customers with an advanced segmentation strategy — and a CDP

-Implementing an advanced segmentation strategy requires a single view of the customer and unified profiles that can help teams across the business closely examine the attributes of those customers — regardless of where that data comes from.
+But implementing an advanced segmentation strategy requires both a single customer view and unified profiles to help teams across the business closely examine customer attributes.

-A pure-play customer data platform can also help mid-sized and large-scale businesses alike target their customers more intelligently and better understand their audiences.
+A pure-play CDP like BlueConic can help mid-sized and large-scale businesses alike target their customers more intelligently and better understand their audiences.

 Belgian Cycling Factor Sr. Marketing Advisor Michel Lenaerts said it best regarding how his business uses BlueConic to elevate its segmentation efforts and better ‘know’ its customers: